-Philip K. Dick arrived in Canada on February 16th, 1972, as guest of honour for the 2nd Vancouver Science Fiction Convention, an all-expenses-paid invitation, jointly sponsored by the science fiction societies of Simon Frazer University and the University of British Columbia.
+Philip K. Dick arrived in Canada on February 16th, 1972, as guest of honour for the 2nd Vancouver Science Fiction Convention (VCON-2), an all-expenses-paid invitation, jointly sponsored by the science fiction societies of Simon Frazer University and the University of British Columbia.
 He was 43 years old, the author of 36 novels, and his life was in a mess.
-His fourth wife Nancy had recently left him, along with his second daughter Isa; his home in Santa Venetia had become a half-way house for the street kids, felons and junkies he had invited into his home; he had recently fallen in love with a street-smart “Dark Haired Girl” called Kathy; he had a serious amphetamine addiction; and four months before his trip to Canada, the safe in which he kept his most valuable papers and collections of sci-fi magazines had been mysteriously “blown up” in what seemed like a botched burglary attempt.
+His fourth wife Nancy had recently left him, along with his second daughter Isa; his bungalow in Santa Venetia had become a half-way house for street kids, felons and junkies whom he had invited home; he had recently fallen in love with a street-smart “Dark Haired Girl” called Kathy; he had a serious amphetamine addiction; and four months before his trip to Canada the safe in which he kept his most valuable papers and collections of sci-fi magazines had been mysteriously “blown up” in what seemed like a botched burglary attempt.
 Given the deepening dysfunction of his life in California, the invitation arrived like a message from heaven.

-On the final day of the convention he met Jamis, a Math student from Simon Fraser university who fitted his beloved Dark Haired Girl archetype perfectly: young, emotionally damaged, frightened and full of half-crazy ideas and far-out dreams.
-They went out to the strip-clubs and bars in Gastown, dancing to Credence Clearwater Revival songs and chatting passionately about UFO’s, God, philosophy and the esoteric secrets of the ancient Egyptians.
-Inevitably, the new DHG seemed to be the one he had been searching for all his life.
+On the final day of the convention he met Jamis, a maths student from Simon Fraser university who fitted his beloved Dark Haired Girl archetype perfectly: young, emotionally damaged, frightened, full of half-crazy ideas and far-out dreams.
+They went out to the strip-clubs and bars in Gastown, dancing to Creedence Clearwater Revival songs and chatting passionately about UFO’s, God, philosophy and the esoteric secrets of the ancient Egyptians.
+Inevitably, this new Dark Haired Girl seemed to be the one he had been searching for all his life.
 But only a few days after their meeting, fearing Phil’s emotional and amorous intensity, Jamis decided to return to her family home in a logging town on the northern coast of BC.
 Abandoned yet again by a woman he had hoped would bring spiritual salvation at last, Phil fell back into his “tomb world” of despair.

-On the second day of the convention, having made public his desire to remain in Vancouver, Phil had been invited to stay with Michael Walsh, a journalist for the Vancouver Province, and his wife Susan, at their home in the city.
-Michael, who was 26 at the time, had made a name for himself popularizing the ideas of Marshall McLuhan.
+On the second day of the convention, having made public his desire to remain in Vancouver, Phil was invited to stay with Michael Walsh, a journalist for the Vancouver Province, and his wife Susan, at their home in the city.
+Michael, who was 26 at the time, had made a name for himself popularising the ideas of Marshall McLuhan.
 He was convinced that science fiction was about to be recognised as a serious literary genre.
 Susan was an avid sci-fi fan, who was more than happy to have such a formidable exponent of the art stay with them.
-Together Phil and the Walsh’s took in the tourist sights of Vancouver: English Bay, Stanley Park and the planetarium at the MacMillan Space Centre, where Phil was captivated by George Norris’s giant stainless steel crab sculpture.
+Together Phil and the Walsh’s took in the Vancouver tourist sights: English Bay, Stanley Park and the planetarium at the MacMillan Space Centre, where Phil was captivated by George Norris’s giant stainless steel crab sculpture.

 The Walsh’s found Phil to be an amicable, bear-like character, who was immensely stimulating to be around intellectually.
 He was also prone to extreme and unpredictable mood swings, often triggered by perceived insults or sleights.
 He tended to speak in concepts, much as McLuhan did, and like the media-guru he was constantly sending probes into the psyches of those around him, seeking out their emotional blind-spots and moral contradictions.
 One evening, expecting Phil to respond positively, Michael played him the vinyl recording of McLuhan’s The Medium is the Massage.
 After 10 minutes Phil begged him to turn it off, saying it sounded like the inside of his head.